Rendering Modes in Nuxt: SSR, SSG, and Hybrid

 Mistake 2: SSR for static documentation Why run server compute for content that never changes?
 SSG is free to serve.

 Mistake 3: SSG for 100,000 product pages Your builds will time out.
-Use SSR or ISR.
+Use SSR or ISR instead.

 Mistake 5: Not testing the output Always verify with Search Console.
 Your local dev server lies.